An open-source model of supply and demand in the Western Climate Initiative cap-and-trade program

 For more information about the banking metric used here, see Near Zero’s Sep.
 2018 report, Tracking Banking in the Western Climate Initiative Cap-and-Trade Program.

 The model code, written in Python, is available on Github, released under a Creative Commons Attribution-ShareAlike 4.0 International License.

 We welcome feedback on the model presentation and underlying assumptions, which are described in the model documentation (available here).

 The model is still under active development to add new features.
+Release notes are available on Github.
 If you are interested in using the model code, we encourage you to contact Mason Inman (firstname.lastname@example.org), the project manager and technical lead for the development of this model.

 Near Zero gratefully acknowledges support for this work from the Energy Foundation, grant number G-1804-27647.
 Near Zero is solely responsible for the content.
 The model, its results, and its documentation are for informational purposes only and do not constitute investment advice.